Accessing Veeam Backup for AWS

-The URL consists of a public IPv4 address or DNS hostname of the EC2 instance where Veeam Backup for AWS is installed.
-Note that the website is available over HTTPS.
+To access Veeam Backup for AWS, in a web browser, navigate to the Veeam Backup for AWS web address.
+The address consists of a public IPv4 address or DNS hostname of the backup appliance.
+Note that the website is available over HTTPS only.

 - Click Log in.